dart-lang/site-www/src/_guides/libraries/library-tour.md

 assert(uri.toString() == 'https://example.org/foo/bar#frag?lang=dart');
 ```

+If you don't need to specify a fragment,
-To create a URI with a http or https scheme and without a fragment,
+to create a URI with a http or https scheme,
 you can instead use the `Uri.http` or `Uri.https` factory constructors:

 <?code-excerpt "misc/test/library_tour/core_test.dart (Uri-http)"?>